arvinsim/twitter-clone-react-graphql/README.md

-# react-relay-graphql
-A Twitter clone created using React, Relay and GraphQL
+# Twitter Clone using React, Relay and GraphQL

+## Objectives
+Implement GraphQL backend and Relay frontend